-Watch our top five favorite moments from the Struggle for Freedom event including remarks from Taiwan President Tsai Ing-wen, President George W. Bush, and other experts.
+Watch our top five favorite moments from the Struggle for Freedom event including remarks from Taiwan President Tsai Ing-wen, President George W. Bush, and experts.

 1. Democracy in Taiwan